shabbyrobe/cachet/README.rst

 **optional key backend**
   Keys are stored in a secondary iterable backend.
 Setting, deleting and flushing will be slower as these operations need to be performed on both the backend and the key backend.
-Memory issues are inherited from the key backend, so you should try to use a generator-based key backend wherever possible.
+Memory issues are inherited from the key backend, so you should try to use an ``Iterator`` based key backend wherever possible.

   Key backend iteration is optional.
 If no key backend is supplied, iteration will fail.